smartanthill/smartanthill2_0/docs/design-documents/protocols/sasp.rst

 If present, padding data SHOULD be generated randomly.
 Depending on capabilities of the implementing device, upon necessity, this requirement MAY be relaxed.
 [TODO: describe approach with generating pseudorandom data using an independent encryption key and a current nonce]

+5.4.
+SASP enforced padding
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+In certain scenarios, some information might be extracted from the packet length even though information is encrypted.
+To support the cases when this is important, SASP supports a concept of "enforced padding", which works as follows:

+* When sending a packet, a high-level protocol is allowed to specify size of 'enforced padding'.
+On receiving such a request, SASP:

+  + checks if, given the size of the packet itself, 'enforced padding' can be satisfied (i.e. that packet is small enough to fit into requested 'enforced padding'); if 'enforced padding' is requested and cannot be satisfied - it MUST cause an error to be returned back to high-level protocol, without further processing of the packet at ll.
+  + pads packet up to requested 'enforced padding'

 6. SASP data
 ------------